Xilinx/Vitis_Libraries/docs/models_and_methods.rst

    limitations under the License.

 ************************************
-Pricing models and numerical methods
+Pricing Models and Numerical Methods
 ************************************

 Models